-For those of us that depend on a cup of coffee to start our day, a kettle that won’t heat up or turn on will not suffice.
-Check out the 5 ways you can solve this problem in this article.
+For those of us that depend on a cup of coffee to start our day, a kettle that won’t heat up or turn on just won’t do.

 There’s nothing like the awakening feeling that comes with the first sip of your morning coffee.
 But if your kettle is playing up, your get-up-and-go ritual might be disrupted.

-Anything that stops you from having your pre-work jitter juice or from sipping a relaxing mug of tea in the afternoon is a serious problem.
-So, let’s jump straight into the 5 things you can do to repair your kettle.
+Anything that stops you from having your pre-work jitter juice or from sipping a relaxing cup of tea in the afternoon is an annoying inconvenience.

-- Plug an electrical appliance such as a hairdryer into the plug socket you use for the kettle
+- Plug an electrical appliance such as a hairdryer into the wall outlet you normally use for the kettle.

 - Turn the hairdryer on.
-If it works, unplug it.
+If the hairdryer works, unplug it.
 You can be assured that the mains power is working properly.

 - Fill the kettle with water.